Why This Matters in Investment Banking

 Example: If a company has Equity Value of $500M and Debt of $200M, the Enterprise Value is $700M.
 An acquirer effectively pays $500M to equity holders plus assumes responsibility for $200M of debt.

-Important nuance: Only subtract excess cash—cash beyond what's needed for day-to-day operations.
+Important nuance: Only subtract excess cash, meaning cash beyond what is needed for day-to-day operations.
 In practice, this distinction is often ignored in basic calculations, but sophisticated analyses may keep some "operating cash" in Enterprise Value.

 Example: If Equity Value is $500M, Debt is $200M, and Cash is $50M, Enterprise Value is $650M ($500M + $200M - $50M).